Alex-Anthony/welcome-demo/README.md

 ## About

 This is the codebase for my GitHub Pages portfolio.
 The site showcases my background in UI-driven software, engineering management, and my approach to building clean, user-centered products.
-It highlights my work, my skills, and ways to connect with me.:contentReference[oaicite:1]{index=1}
+It highlights my work, my skills, and ways to connect with me.

 ## What’s Included